HuskyDG/magisk-files/note_debug.md

-## Magisk 95846c94-delta DEBUG by HuskyDG
+## Magisk dc9b8077-delta DEBUG by HuskyDG

 > The Debug version has a more detailed log than the Canary version

 ### What is new?

-- Bump version code to `25102`
+- Fix lag when pressing "Disable Magisk" option

 ### Diff from official